jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 * how to convert a `datetime.datetime <https://docs.python.org/3/library/datetime.html?highlight=datetime#datetime-objects>`_ object to a `string <https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str>`_
 * how to subtract two `datetime.datetime <https://docs.python.org/3/library/datetime.html?highlight=datetime#datetime-objects>`_ objects
 * how to convert a `datetime.timedelta <https://docs.python.org/3/library/datetime.html?highlight=datetime#timedelta-objects>`_ object to a `string <https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str>`_
-* how to use `unittest.TestCase.assertRaisesRegex <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.assertRaisesRegex>`_ to catch a specific exception and message
 * how to view the :doc:`methods </functions/functions>` and ``attributes`` of a `string <https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str>`_ object
 * how to generate a random integer between two given integers using `random.randint <https://docs.python.org/3/library/random.html?highlight=random#random.randint>`_
 * how to use the `help <https://docs.python.org/3/library/functions.html?highlight=dir#help>`_ system to view documentation